Svdden Death

-Daniel James "Danny" Howland (born June 29, 1993), better known by his alias Svdden Death, is a Los Angeles-based DJ and producer from San Jose, California.
+Daniel James "Danny" Howland (born June 29, 1993), better known by his alias Svdden Death (stylized in all caps), is a Los Angeles DJ and producer from San Jose, California.
 He is known for his song "Sell Out", a collaboration with American multi-platinum artist Marshmello that peaked on Billboard's Hot Dance/Electronic Songs at the No. 36 position in early 2019.
-He makes high-energy music that falls into the genre of dubstep and riddim.
-Howland tours regularly in North America, and can be found on festival lineups all throughout festival season.
+Howland makes high-energy music that falls into the genre of dubstep and riddim.

 Early life

 Howland grew up in San Jose, listening to Kraftwerk before being introduced to dubstep in 2008, listening to such artists as Benga, Skream, and Rusko.
 He later moved to Los Angeles and began producing electro house, hip-hop, and big room house under a previous alias to work out his particular sound and style.
 He had experience playing in various metal, indie, and jazz bands, usually playing the guitar, bass, and piano.